goauthentik/authentik/website/docs/security/security-hardening.md

 object-src 'none';
 ```

-Your use case may require more origins on various directives, e.g.
+Your use case might require more origins on various directives, e.g.

 -   when using a CAPTCHA service
 -   when using Sentry
 -   when using any custom Javascript in a prompt stage
--   when using spotlight sidecar for development
+-   when using Spotlight Sidecar for development